echumley/rsyslog-in-Docker/README.md

 # rsyslog-in-Docker

-I created this Docker image created through sheer necessity since rsyslog hasn't updated their official Docker images for a fully featured rsyslog container in over 6 years.
+I created this Docker image through sheer necessity since rsyslog hasn't updated their official Docker images for a fully featured rsyslog container in over 6 years.
 It's built on a Debian Bullseye Slim OS and runs the rsyslogd service.
 Enjoy!

 ## How to Build this Container from Source